Comprehensive List of Most Frequently Asked Manual Software Testing Interview Questions And Answers to Help You Prepare

 Q #9) Define HTTP.

 Answer: HTTP stands for Hypertext Transfer Protocol.
-HTTP is the data transfer protocol which defines how messages are formatted and transferred over World Wide Web.
+HTTP is the data transfer protocol which defines how messages are formatted and transferred over the World Wide Web.
 HTTP also determines the response of the actions performed by web servers and browsers.

 For Example, when an URL is entered on the web browser, the HTTP command is sent to the webserver which in turn fetches the requested web browser.

 Q #10) Define HTTPS.

 Answer: HTTPS stands for Hypertext Transfer Protocol Secure.
 This is basically HTTP over SSL (Secure Socket Layer) for security purposes.
 There is always chances of eavesdrop on data being transferred between a user and the web server when the website uses HTTP protocol.

 Therefore, websites use secure way i.e. SSL encryption of data sent back and forth using HTTPS protocol.
 Almost all the websites that require user log in uses HTTPS protocol.
 Few Examples are banking websites, e-commerce websites, etc.